Manhhao/anki.transfer-review-history/README.md

 Import the Kaishi 1.5k apkg again, this should add the duplicates you've deleted before.

 That's it, if you now try to import the Kaishi apkg, it should say that 1501 were already present in the collection and for updates you can simply import the new apkg file.
 If you use FSRS, change the preset of Kaishi to the correct one, alternatively you can just optimize the parameters again.

+Thanks [TimTheBimLim](https://github.com/TimTheBimLim) for creating a GitHub account, just to create a PR that improves the addon's speed from a minute to 5 seconds.